vstoykovbg/make-random-seed/README.md

 For every random word, the program will ask for 7 dice rolls and а random string (you may get it from a random page on a random book you choose).

+The program will tolerate user input errors.
+For example, you can write only 4 dice rolls, no dice rolls at all.
+Or write only random strings (and skip writing the results from a dice rolls).
+It will produce usabe results because it is mixing the user's input with a computer-generated random numbers.

 You need to install `Math::Random::Secure` and `Crypt::Random` first:

 ```